Social Icons

 Directed by George P. Cosmatos

-There is nothing like Rambo: First Blood, it is to me one of the best Sylvester Stallone movie there is.
-Every other Rambo movie has not been able to give the same thrill and excitement that comes with First Blood and this Rambo: First Blood Part II is no exception.
-This movie moves more into the realm of unrealistic than the first one which made me feel that if you do run across such a man I should be careful.
+There’s nothing like Rambo: First Blood; to me, it’s one of the best Sylvester Stallone movies out there.
+Every other Rambo movie has failed to deliver the same thrill and excitement that comes with First Blood, and Rambo: First Blood Part II is no exception.
+This movie moves more into the realm of the unrealistic compared to the first one, which made me feel that if I ever came across such a man, I should be careful.

-In this here movie we have a man who is against a whole bunch of soldiers and also has to deal with his back stabbing country.
-The odds are so stacked up against him that it is impossible he comes out on tops, but it is Rambo and he does the impossible.
-The movie has many cheesy lines typical to action movies and numerous scenes of people shooting at one person and that same person does not get a bullet.
-But when he shoots at the numerous they all die.
+In this movie, we have a man going up against a whole bunch of soldiers while also dealing with his backstabbing country.
+The odds are stacked so high against him that it seems impossible for him to come out on top, but it’s Rambo, and he does the impossible.
+The movie has plenty of cheesy lines, typical of action films, and numerous scenes where people shoot at one person, but that person doesn’t get hit.
+Yet, when he shoots at the many, they all die.

-I do not understand how the writing of this movie has a scene of a whole village getting burnt down to facilitate an escape.
+I don’t understand how the writing includes a scene where a whole village gets burned down to facilitate an escape.

-Well three years after the events of First Blood, Rambo is approached by his old friend and commander Colonel Sam Trautman.
-He tells Rambo that he can help getting him out of jail and a presidential pardon if he does a job for the government.
+Three years after the events of First Blood, Rambo is approached by his old friend and commander, Colonel Sam Trautman.
+He tells Rambo that he can help get him out of jail and secure a presidential pardon if he does a job for the government.
+Rambo is tasked with going back to Vietnam to take pictures of the camps.
+These photos would be sent to Congress and shown to the American people to prove that no POWs (prisoners of war) were left behind.
+It seemed like a simple task—all Rambo had to do was meet their contact there, take the pictures, and leave.

-Rambo is now bent to not only get out of the Vietnam hell he is in, but also to make it back to base and get even with the base leader which ordered for him to be left behind.
+Now, Rambo is determined not only to escape the Vietnam hell he’s trapped in but also to make it back to base and get even with the base leader who ordered him to be left behind.

-The movie was a huge box office success, but not a huge critical one.
-For me it is a nice movie to see, but nothing beats Rambo: First Blood.
+The movie was a huge box office success but not as critically acclaimed.
+For me, it’s an enjoyable movie, but nothing beats Rambo: First Blood.

 0 comments: